-I woke up around 4:30 AM and the audioception sense superseded all other senses as it was the sound of pouring water, since the night was very cold all the windows and doors were tightly closed, I guessed it must be the rain that never stopped from yesterday afternoon.
+I woke up around 4:30 AM and the audioception sense superseded all other senses as it was the sound of pouring water since the night was very cold all the windows and doors were tightly closed, I guessed it must be the rain that never stopped from yesterday afternoon.
 The sound felt like shedding water on our dream.
-I pulled myself out of the double blanket and headed towards the terrace to check the fall, to my surprise I found jet black canvas sprinkled with stars and the moon which was full and painting silver hue on that canvas.
-I realized the only sound in that eerie silent of the pouring water could be that of river Lachen gushing and cascading down the valley making that burbling sound.
+I pulled myself out of the double blanket and headed towards the terrace to check the fall, to my surprise I found jet black canvas sprinkled with stars and a moon which was full and painting silver hue on that canvas.
+I realized the only sound in that eerie silence of the pouring water could be that of river Lachen gushing and cascading down the valley making that burbling sound.
 The sight and sound really lift my mood and with spring in my stride, I went inside to wake my other roommate and to get ready for the journey to Gurudogmar Lake.

 An hour later once ready I went out in terrace again to witness the sunrise.
 The jet black drape started disappearing showing the silhouette of mountain peaks and layers stacked on top of each other, the stars were going out now one by one, the fallen night was getting defeated by rising dawn, the outlines of those mountain peaks and houses started becoming clearer, the first light of orange-hued dawn kissed the snow clad mountain peak, making it shine like a golden crown, the golden and orange hues suddenly became radiant silver and the sun fully revealed itself shining brilliantly.

 We finished our breakfast in the hotel, put on our riding gears, added four layers of thermal clothing to counter the freezing temperature, and grabbed the required permits, feeling nothing less than knights on a mission to conquer our dream.
 We will have to ride 58 km and climb 8000 ft. a journey which will last for three to four hours each way.
-With the leg hand coordination, we kick start our motorbikes and left it on for a while just to provide some warmth to the battery after the chill it experienced yesterday night.
+With the leg hand coordination, we kick-start our motorbikes and left it on for a while just to provide some warmth to the battery after the chill it experienced yesterday night.
 Few army trucks also passed through heading towards the altitudes a common site we experienced throughout the journey in North Sikkim.
-Our journey started from Lachen which is a very tiny hamlet, and in the next few minutes the small houses started disappearing we were cutting through the treacherous mountain pass (wouldn’t call it a road, and it wasn’t in any form of imagination) which was made up of small rocks and mud, continuously bumping the tyres, part of that pass were literally mud puddles thanks to the rain yesterday evening, making it skiddier every now and then, we have to use our legs as skis to glide through those muddy paths.
-The path was a steep climb following the course from where river Lachen was cascading down the cleavage and curves of the valley, hence we had the river for a company for the most part of this journey and so was her rumbling sound.
-At this point, the view of the valley was narrow with steep sides, covered in the rug of lush green trees, with the bare snow-clad mountain tops in distant.
-We hardly found any habitation in our path only couple of army settlements with fuel disposal pumps which were thoroughly fenced with huge notice of restricted area.
+Our journey started at Lachen which is a very tiny hamlet, and in the next few minutes the small houses started disappearing we were cutting through the treacherous mountain pass (wouldn’t call it a road, and it wasn’t in any form of imagination) which was made up of small rocks and mud, continuously bumping the tyres, part of those passes were literally mud puddles thanks to the rain yesterday evening, making it skiddier every now and then, we have to use our legs as skis to glide through those muddy paths.
+The path was a steep climb following the course from where river Lachen was cascading down the cleavage and curves of the valley, hence we had the river for company for most part of this journey and so was her rumbling sound.
+At this point the view of the valley was narrow with steep sides, covered in rug of lush green trees, with the bare snow clad mountain tops in distant.
+We hardly found any habitation in our path the only couple of army settlements with fuel disposal pumps which were thoroughly fenced with huge notice of restricted area.

-After a couple of hours of continuous climbs on the motorbike, we reached Thang which was 30 km from Lachen at an altitude of 13000 ft.
-Like a construction workman whose entire body throbs and vibrates while using an electronic jackhammer, our body has become numb to the continuous bumpy vibration which travelled throughout the body while riding on that bumpy path, constructing our way towards the altitude of India’s second highest lake.
-It was post 9 AM beautiful under the glare of the sun but unnaturally cold, the weather has complete disregard for the sun and was over ruled by the surrounding mountains, the temperature still in subzero.
+After a couple of hours of continuous climbs on a motorbike, we reached Thangu which was 30 km from Lachen at an altitude of 13000 ft.
+Like a construction workman whose entire body throbs and vibrates while using an electronic jackhammer, our body has become numb to the continuous bumpy vibration which traveled throughout the body while riding on that bumpy path, constructing our way towards the altitude of India’s second highest lake.
+It was past 9 AM beautiful under the glare of the sun but unnaturally cold, the weather has complete disregard for the sun and was overruled by the surrounding mountains, the temperature still in subzero.
 River Lachen, which was seen deep down in the valley from Lachen is now literally running parallel to the path, the valley was widening too and the lush green vegetation was thinning, totally barren mountains covered in snow are visible in full now.
-If Lachen was a tiny hamlet, Thangu is a Nano one, comprised of few houses draped in prayer flags on almost every pillar and nook and corner of this hamlet.
+If Lachen was a tiny hamlet, Thangu is a Nano one, comprised of few houses draped in player flags on almost every pillar and nook and corner of this hamlet.
 The place is also known for trekking routes in Chopta valley.
 We bumped into few fellow bikers retreating from Gurudogmar Lake and had an idea of better road conditions ahead.
-As we rode further, we found the road side was decorated like a birthday cake, frosting everywhere and the mountains have turned into charcoal colour, completely bare, adorned with ice, sparkling like diamonds in coal mines.
+As we rode further, we found the roadside was decorated like a birthday cake, frosting everywhere and the mountains have turned into charcoal colour, completely bare, adorned with ice, sparkling like diamonds in coal mines.
 Amid such a lovely landscape we also saw few army tanks and army personnel, a reminder that the place is very close to the Chinese border.
 We reached the final check post at Giagong, situated at an altitude of 15000 ft. showed our papers and also treated ourselves with portable warm water, coffee and momos at the café maintained and run by Indian Army.
-At this point, we were again reminded of lack of oxygen at this altitude and beyond and about altitude sickness.
+At this point, we were again reminded about lack of oxygen at this altitude and beyond and about altitude sickness.

 The last stretch

 We head on to cover the last few kilometers which were dusty to start with but soon bitumen used road took over like a welcome mat.
 By now we have reached on top of the plateau the valley has widened and the landscape has changed completely, a mountainous arid landscape which has every vivid colour, changing like a kaleidoscope, because the mountains were totally barren they looked more like a soul ready to fit in any skin and the sun and clouds were painting them in different shades, and then there were other mountain tops heavily laden with ice.
 The last few kilometers were a smooth ride and we stumble on the small sign posted to turn right off road for Gurudogmar Lake.
-The main road was leading to Tso Lhamu- highest lake in India which is another 5 kilometers from the milestone but a restricted area by Indian army.
+The main road was leading to Tso Lhamu- highest lake in India which is another 5 kilometers from the milestone but a restricted area by the Indian army.
 The motorbike was struggling to climb the last few meters; lack of oxygen was having an effect on its engine, the pillion had to come off and push it a couple of times and there it was our dream and burning desire- yesterday’s fantasy was today’s reality.

-The landscape was utterly alien, a world of uneven ground of treeless mountains but still very pristine and serene, a landscape which makes one say silently ‘this is heaven’.
-Under the blue and sunlit sky, the view was wondrous to behold, the clouds were like white marble on blue satin sky taking off from the radiant glaciers on the grey mountain top, rays of lights danced exquisitely across the blue serpentine lake, birthed from the afternoon sun which was right on top of our head.
-The only sound was that of whooshing wind sweeping across the valley with a couple of ecstatic bikers, who were making sounds of triumph of having conquered their dreams.
-We did feel some dizziness because of lack of oxygen and kept on sucking that cold air which felt like tonic.
+The landscape was utterly alien, a world of the uneven ground of treeless mountains but still very pristine and serene, a landscape which makes one say silently ‘this is heaven’.
+Under blue and sunlit sky, the view was wondrous to behold, the clouds were like white marble on blue satin sky taking off from the radiant glaciers on the grey mountaintop, rays of lights danced exquisitely across the blue serpentine lake, birthed from the afternoon sun which was right on top of our head.
+The only sound was that of whooshing wind sweeping across the valley with a couple of ecstatic bikers, who were making sounds of the triumph of having conquered their dreams.
+We did feel some dizziness because of lack of oxygen and kept on sucking that cold air which felt like a tonic.
 Our eyes quickly soaked all the beauty around and brain stored most of it in a very secret safe while we decided to capture few more on our camera and then we retreated back to where we came from reciting the same views yet again and reminding me the quote from John Huskin ‘Mountains are the beginning and the end of all natural scenery’.

 Lachung to Yumthang Valley, Zero-Point